- COMPLETE CONFIDENCE & COMFORT - The high-capacity Lily menstrual Cup allows up to 12 hours of...

 Let’s talk facts.
 To date, there’s only been one case of TSS that was caused by a menstrual cup.
 It happened because the person cut themselves when inserting the Diva Cup at the beginning of their period.

 There are thousands of cases of toxic shock syndrome from tampons.
-Of course, there are also way more tampon users than menstrual cups users which much also be taken into account.
+Of course, there are also way more tampon users than cup users which much also be taken into account.

 However, it does appear that the overall risk of TSS from menstrual cups is lower than with tampons.